-This is the most comprehensive instructional video on fire making available.
+This is the most comprehensive instructional video on fire making available in a downloadable version.

 How this video is different and designed to teach you fire making: